How Do Misting Fans Work?

 Misting Fan Droplet Size

 The size of the mist droplets is determined by two factors, the size of the nozzle through which the water is pumped, and the power of the pump itself.
-There are a number of patio misting fans on the market which connect up to water direct from the faucet, but unless these have an integrated high pressure pump, they are unlikely to work well.
+There are a number of patio misting fans on the market which connect up to water direct from the indoor faucet, but unless these have an integrated high pressure pump, they are unlikely to work well.

 In simple terms the lower the pressure from your pump the smaller the nozzle size should be.